Ultrasound partially destroys tumors, calls in immune cells to finish job

 While reporting these statistics is essential, a new study suggests it may come with an unintended consequence: a backfiring effect among white audiences.
 The research, which was published in the journal Social Science & Medicine late last month, suggests that if white Americans read about racial disparities, it may reduce support for health policies like masking.

 For people of color in the US, the results may feel familiar.
-As the lead researcher on the study, Allison Skinner-Dorkenoo, who is […]
+As the lead researcher on the study, Allison Skinner-Dorkenoo, who is white, […]

 Read the Full Article